-- (a) Code of Federal Regulations (CFR).
-All Code of Federal Regulations (CFRs), including their Appendices, cited in this Chapter, revised and published as of July 1, 2008, not including any later amendments, are incorporated by reference.
+- (CFRs), including their Appendices, cited in this Chapter, revised and published as of July 1, 2006, not including any later amendments, are incorporated by reference.
 Copies of the Code of Federal Regulations are available for public inspection and copies can be obtained at cost from the Department of Environmental Quality, Division of Air Quality, 122 W. 25th Street, Cheyenne, Wyoming 82002.
 Copies of the CFRs can also be obtained at cost from Government Institutes, 15200 NBN Way, Building B, Blue Ridge Summit, PA 17214. - (b) American Society for Testing and Materials (ASTM).
-All ASTM standards cited in this Chapter, revised and published as of July 1, 2008, not including any later amendments, are incorporated by reference.
+All ASTM standards cited in this Chapter, revised and published as of July 1, 2006, not including any later amendments, are incorporated by reference.
 Copies of the ASTM standards are available for public inspection and copies can be obtained at cost from the Department of Environmental Quality, Division of Air Quality, 122 W. 25th Street, Cheyenne, Wyoming 82002.
 Copies can also be obtained at cost from the American Society for Testing and Materials, 100 Barr Harbor Drive, Post Office Box C700, West Conshohocken, PA 19428-2959.